TimothyOwen/Dynamics_of_Spheres/README.md

 ## Orbits

-The equation of an ellipse with eccentricity (e) can be described;
+The equation of an ellipse with eccentricity (e) can be described:

 <a href="https://www.codecogs.com/eqnedit.php?latex=r(\Theta)&space;=&space;\frac{a(1-e^{2})}{1&plus;cos(\Theta&space;)e}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?r(\Theta)&space;=&space;\frac{a(1-e^{2})}{1&plus;cos(\Theta&space;)e}" title="r(\Theta) = \frac{a(1-e^{2})}{1+cos(\Theta )e}" /></a>

-(This equation when programmed as an animation fails to accurately describe a satellite's motion.
-To fix this I crudely tried to relate the distance between the orbiting bodies to the time that should be waited between each iteration.
-The module is patchy and should be ignored for those who seek acccuracy.)
+(I had trouble implementing this equation within the program to describe a satellite's motion.
+Instead, I crudely tried to relate the distance between the orbiting bodies to the time that should be waited between each iteration.
+The module is patchy and should be ignored by those who seek acccuracy.)

-where this program's boundary conditions for user input are defined as;
+Where this program's boundary conditions for user input are defined as:

 <a href="https://www.codecogs.com/eqnedit.php?latex=0&space;\leq&space;e&space;<&space;1" target="_blank"><img src="https://latex.codecogs.com/gif.latex?0&space;\leq&space;e&space;<&space;1" title="0 \leq e < 1" /></a>